OswaldoPineda/Today_I_learned/README.md

   - Test Suite
     - Rspec is configured, you can run them with `bundle exec rspec`

+  - Configure Husky
+    - Change your git hook folder by running `git config core.hooksPath .husky/` on your terminal

 <hr />

 ### How to create a Pull Request